-Unlike the estate, gift and GST taxes, the Section 2801 tax is paid by the donee of a gift or bequest from a covered expatriate.
-The donee must file Form 708 to report gifts and bequests from covered expatriates in excess of the gift tax annual exclusion amount (USD15,000 in 2019).
+Unlike the estate, gift and GST taxes, the Section 2801 tax is paid by a donee who receives a gift or bequest from a covered expatriate on or after 17 June 2008.
+The donee must file Form 708 to report gifts and bequests from covered expatriates in excess of the gift tax annual exclusion amount (USD17,000 in 2023).
+The tax applies at the highest estate/ gift tax rate in effect for the year of the gift or bequest (40% in 2023).
 The requirements to file Form 708 and pay the Section 2801 tax are suspended until the IRS issues final regulations.